-Students are allowed to use electronic devices during non-instructional time, which is defined as before and after school.
-Electronic devices may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
-This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms or bathrooms; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
+Electronic devices which include Chromebooks may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
+This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms, lunchrooms, bathrooms or anywhere on school grounds; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
 The school and school district are not responsible for the loss, theft or damage to any electronic device brought to school.